SvenVw/fdm/.changeset/spicy-knives-pump.md

 "@svenvw/fdm-app": minor
 ---

-Users on the add field fertilizer form can now directly navigate to the fertilizer management page, then come back when they are done.
+While at the fertilizer application form users can navigate to the page to add a new custom fertilizer.
+After successful submission the user is directed back to the fertilizer application form.